resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-Inside the `subscribable` object, one (or several) subobjects can be declared.
+Inside the `subscribable` object, one (or several) sub-objects can be declared.
 In the provided example, the `test_subscription` is provided, with both a `dataQuery` and a `subscriptionQuery`.
 The former will be evaluated as the subscription's content, while the latter will be evaluated to check if a subscription has changed since the last update.
 Both queries can contain two special keywords: {begin} and {end}.
 These will be substituted with  ansi-formatted datetimes --with the datetime in which the subscription was last evaluated, and the datetime at the time of evaluation, respectively.

 <aside class="notice">
 Mind the string format: double quotes and curly braces need to be properly escaped.